syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/label" %}

-## Optional
+## Optional steps

-You can use the `optional` property to determine whether the step can be skipped or not.
+You can determine whether the step can be skipped or not by setting the `optional` property.
 By default the `optional` property is false.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}